Henry Charlton Beck: Death

-Beck died of a heart attack at home in Robbinsville, New Jersey.
+Beck died of a heart attack at home in Robbinsville, New Jersey, on January 16, 1965.
 He is buried at Harleigh Cemetery, Camden, New Jersey.

 John T. Cunningham eulogized Beck in a "Note About the Author" profile in a posthumous reprint of Beck's 1964 book Tales and Towns of Northern New Jersey:

 He was a concert violinist, an author, an Episcopal priest.
 He taught in a one-room school, labored as a young Camden newspaperman, won state-wide fame as a folklorist.
 He led tours in the New Jersey Pine Barrens and lectured everywhere.
 He was the first to write extensively about the state, and he wrote with such warmth and enthusiasm that at least two generations of people who believe in New Jersey fell under his spell and owe an enduring debt to him.
 Despite his accomplishments, he never became pompously serious.

-Henry C. Beck Middle School in Cherry Hill, NJ was named after him.
+Henry C. Beck Middle School in Cherry Hill, New Jersey was named after him.